Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Museum website: issykrm.kz

-On the map: Google Maps | 2GIS | Yandex
+On the map: Google Maps · 2GIS · Yandex

 Charyn Canyon

-Why March is a great time to visit:
+Why March is a good time:

-Rock formations in Charyn Canyon
+Charyn Canyon cliffs

-Trail along the floor of Charyn Canyon
+Trail along the bottom of Charyn Canyon

 Distance: 195 km from Almaty, 3–3.5 hours one way